Pratik5252/quick-readAI-chrome-extension/README.md

 - Clone the repo
 - Install the package -> npm install
-- Then run -> npm build
+- Then run -> npm run build
 - Go to chrome://extensions/ -> switch to developer mode -> click on Load unpacked 'select the dist folder'
 - And then Run the extension